I haven't run for about 20 years after a motor cycle accident damaged my knee.

 I didn't get the knee treated, instead preferring to see if I could fix it myself.
 And while the knee has gotten better, proper function has been elusive.
 For example, I haven't been able to run without any knee or hip pain for that entire time.

-I've experimented, but my solution for each problem has always uprooted another problem.
+I've experimented in the past, but my solution for one problem has always uprooted another problem.

 It wasn't until recently that I started running again (more like hobble for a bit then walk for a bit) that I seemed to have gotten to the root of the problem and gotten closer to the optimal algorithms for that side of my leg while running.
-In the process one of the things that I uncovered was a seeming link between the gluteus maximus, the portion that attaches to the IT band, and the sartorius.
+In the process one of the things that I uncovered was a seeming link between the portion of the gluteus maximus that attaches to the IT band and the sartorius.

 The sartorius could be thought of as one of the long thigh muscles.

 At its uppermost end it attaches to the front point of the hip crest (the ASIC or Anterior Superior Iliac Spine).

 From there is runs downwards and rearwards along the inside of the thigh, angling behind the bulk of the rectus femoris and vastus medialis before bending forwards just below the bump of the knee to attach to the inside surface of the tibia along with two other "long thigh muscles", the gracilis and the semitendinosus.

 At this shared insertion these three muscle tendons form a goose foot shaped structure called the pes anserinus (which is latin for goose foot).

 These three muscles all attach to prominent "corner points" of the pelvis.